Students must earn a grade of C- or better in all courses counting toward certification.

 UTeach students who began the program but did not finish prior to leaving UT (with or without a degree) are welcome to return to the program.
 Students must repeat the most recent EDC course if the gap is more than 4 years.
 This includes Knowing and Learning (EDC 365C), Classroom Interactions (EDC 365D), and Project-Based Instruction (EDC 365E).

 All returning students must be readmitted to the University of Texas at Austin.
-Students with less than the required 2.5 GPA may retake EDC 365C or EDC 365D without a petition.
-Talk to your UTeach advisor for permission to register.
-Students with less than a 2.5 GPA must petition to take EDC 365E per UTeach policy.
+Students with less than the required 2.5 GPA should make an advising appointent to discuss access to UTeach courses.
+Students with less than a 2.5 GPA must petition to take EDC 365E and must pass the Pre-Admission content exam per UTeach policy.
 Students may also need to take additional course work in the content area to raise their cumulative GPA per UTeach policy.
-Returning students are more than welcome to make an advising appointment to discuss their options with the UTeach program.
+Returning students are encouraged to make an advising appointment to discuss their options with the UTeach program.
 Call 512 232 2770 to make an appointment.

 Students have the option to appeal particular situations related to UTeach academic policies with the exception of the portfolio requirement for Apprentice Teaching.
 Contact your UTeach advisor to discuss your options.